MicrosoftDocs/azure-docs/articles/managed-applications/custom-providers-resources-endpoint-how-to.md

 ---
-title: Adding Custom Resources to Azure REST API
+title: Adding custom resources to Azure REST API
 description: Learn how to add custom resources to the Azure REST API.
 This article will walk through the requirements and best practices for endpoints that wish to implement custom resources.
 services: managed-applications
 ms.service: managed-applications